 Visitors to this site will remember it easily for a while afterwards, because that’s just the power of video at work.

-Putting a video on your landing page is a bit trickier than it sounds.
+Having a landing page with video is a bit trickier than it sounds.

 You want your audience’s attention, but you don’t want to blast them with loud autoplaying videos as soon as they visit your site, either.